 Staff who would like to serve on the ASC SAC should respond to an annual Call for Nominations and complete the application form.
 Recommendations are also accepted for consideration.

-Council membership vacancies that arise shall be filled within two months or via the annual selection process, if it is underway.
+- Council membership vacancies that arise shall be filled within two months or via the annual selection process, if it is underway.

-The duties of the Co-Chairs are to:
+The duties of the Co-Chairs:

 - Facilitate and foster an open, inclusive, and positive atmosphere

 - Preside over and conduct the meetings in accord with accepted meeting procedures